eth-sri/eth-sri.github.io/_blogposts/bayesian.md

 In a single training step, each client $i$ first computes $\nabla_{\theta} l_i(h_\theta(x_i), y_i)$ on a batch of data $(x_i, y_i)$, then sends these to the central server that performs a gradient descent step to obtain the new parameters $\theta' = \theta - \frac{\alpha}{n} \sum_{i=1}^n \nabla_{\theta} l_i(h_\theta(x_i), y_i)$, where $\alpha$ is a learning rate.
 We will consider a scenario where each client reports, instead of the true gradient $\nabla_{\theta} l_i(h_\theta(x_i), y_i)$, a noisy gradient $g$ sampled from a distribution $p(g|x)$, which we call a defense mechanism.
 This setup is fairly general and captures common defenses such as [DP-SGD](https://arxiv.org/abs/1607.00133).
-In this post, we are interesting in the privacy issue of federated learning: can the input $x$ be recovered from gradient update $g$?
+In this post, we are interested in the privacy issue of federated learning: can the input $x$ be recovered from gradient update $g$?
 More specifically, we are interested in analyzing the Bayes optimal attack and connecting it to the attacks from prior work.